-Communication and Consultation
+(5) Communication and Consultation

 This component involves establishing a culture that is committed to openness and transparency on risk management and consulting within and external to the Shire as required.
-A quarterly risk report is prepared by Officers and reported to the ARG Committee for oversight.
+A quarterly report on risk management activities is prepared by Officers and reported to the ARG Committee for oversight.